takhat/MyEventBrite-Jun-Aug2020/README.md

 Our end goal is to build a web application similar to www.EventBrite.com that allows a user to organize events by creating online invitations, processing payments and track event related data.
 It also allows users to view and/or sign up for events.
 We plan to use various Microservices such as Catalog and SignUp to build the Application.
 We plan to host the application on Docker containers.

-#### Phase 1 Current Phase
+#### Phase 1
-For Assignment 3a our goal is to build a back-end Events Catalog Service with seeded test data stored on local SQL database that lets the user test API options.
+For Assignment 3a our goal was to build a back-end Events Catalog Service with seeded test data stored on local SQL database that lets the user test API options.
 The output is a key-value pair in JSON format.
 Examples include viewing picture associated to an event picture number or viewing event details by location or type of event.

+#### Phase 2
+For Assignment 3b our goal was to build a back-end Cart service and Token service with integration to WebMvc providing our APIs a web interface where a user can explore our event catalog using event catalog API (built in phase-1).
+The user can then authenticate and place desired event item in the cart.

+#### Phase 3

+For Assignment 3c, the user can now complete the order using Order API for the items which were placed in the cart.
+The cart automatically empties using the messaging (Event bus) once the user is back to the main page.

 ## Requirements
 Software to be installed to run or test the application